 Education on how to manage diabetes is an essential part of diabetes for all patients.
 In NHS Greater Glasgow and Clyde we provide a range of courses to give our patients and their carers the knowledge and skills they need to self manage their condition effectively and safely.

-For persons with Type 1 diabetes we offer structured education courses at various diabetes centres across NHS Greater Glasgow and Clyde.
-The courses we offer are:
+For Type 1 diabetes we offer the structured education course - DAFNE (Dose Adjustment For Normal Eating) - at various Diabetes Centres across NHS Greater Glasgow and Clyde.

 The DAFNE programme for adults with Type 1 Diabetes covers insulin adjustment for food, exercise, illness, eating out and alcohol, and explains diabetes complications and treatment.
 This programme is delivered at over 130 localities across the UK and in many other countries.